marsbroshok/mlops-labs/workshops/kfp-caip-sklearn/lab-13-kfp-cicd/README.md

 ```
 echo $INVERSE_PROXY_HOSTNAME
 ```
-2. Update the Dockerfile files in the  `pipeline/base_image` and `pipeline/trainer_image` folders so they get the base image from your Container Registry.
+2. Update the Dockerfile files in the  `pipeline/base_image` and `pipeline/trainer_image` folders so they refer to your Container Registry.
 3. Start the run:
 ```
 ./build_pipeline.sh